allinbits/dither/docs/software-design.md

 ### 1.2 Business Needs

 #### 1.2.1 User Personas

-#### 1.2.2 Defining Success

-There are multiple levels of success for Dither.
-Level 1 is usage - if have a healthy population who log into Dither on a daily basis, we can say we've suceeded on one level.
-Level 2 is developers - if we have a healthy ecosystem of developers who use Dither, we can say we've succeeded on higher level.
-Level 3 is sustainability - if Dither becomes a self-governed social network, we can say we've made it.

-## 2. System Overview

-### 2.1 User Requirements
 There will be different types of users who may use Dither.
 Here are some examples personas:

 #### 2.1.1 Dither Developer